Best LLM for Customer Support (2026)

 Which LLM is best for a customer support chatbot?

 Claude Haiku 4.5 is the best overall choice for customer support.
 It leads on instruction following, supports a 200K context window, and is fast enough for real-time interactions.
-For pure cost optimisation at high volume, Gemini 2.0 Flash is the better option.
+For pure cost optimisation at high volume, Gemini 2.5 Flash-Lite is the better option.

-GPT-4o is excellent but unnecessary for most support use cases.
-GPT-4o mini delivers comparable performance at a fraction of the cost.
-Use GPT-4o only for escalated or complex support workflows where quality is critical and volume is low.
+GPT-5.6 Sol is excellent but unnecessary for most support use cases.
+GPT-5.6 Luna delivers comparable performance at a fraction of the cost.
+Use Sol only for escalated or complex support workflows where quality is critical and volume is low.

 How much does it cost to run a customer support LLM?

-At 10,000 requests per day with typical support interaction lengths, monthly costs range from approximately $27 (Gemini 2.0 Flash) to $228 (Claude Haiku 4.5).
+At 10,000 requests per day with typical support interaction lengths, monthly costs range from approximately $27 (Gemini 2.5 Flash-Lite) to $285 (Claude Haiku 4.5).
 Use the NexTrack calculator for your specific volume and token counts.

 Can I use an open-source LLM for customer support?

 Yes.
-Llama 3.3 70B is the strongest open-weight option for support if data privacy or on-premise requirements prevent cloud API usage.
+Llama 4 Scout is the strongest open-weight option for support if data privacy or on-premise requirements prevent cloud API usage.
 It requires your own inference infrastructure.
 See the local deployment guide for setup considerations.